WingsLikeEagles/K8s_Portainer/README.md

 - Install Docker
   -  For Windows be sure to install the Linux subsystem (WSL)
   -  For Linux, you can follow my steps for CentOS 7 here https://github.com/WingsLikeEagles/Docker_Portainer_setup
-- Spin up the Registry VM and Install a local docker registry
+- Spin up the Registry VM and Install a local docker registry (2 GB RAM, create an Internal Network)
   - Using the CentOS Core ISO file, create a new VM
     - This VM will have an outward facing Network interface and an internal one
       - This is not required if you manually copy the containers to the VM